-Give to the Suzanne G. Brainard Scholarship for Diversity in STEM
+Give to the Suzanne G. Brainard Endowed Fund for Diversity in STEM

-The Suzanne G. Brainard Scholarship for Diversity in STEM recognizes the remarkable work of Dr. Brainard by awarding an annual scholarship to an exceptional student who impacts STEM diversity.
+The Suzanne G. Brainard Endowed Fund for Diversity in STEM recognizes the remarkable work of Dr. Brainard by supporting UW Women in Science and Engineering (WiSE) and students associated with WiSE.

 As founder of UW Women in Science and Engineering (WiSE), and co-founder of WEPAN (Women in Engineering Program Advocates Network), Dr. Suzanne Brainard has influenced countless female scientists and engineers.
 She has been a trusted mentor and a passionate advocate for diversity at the UW.

-Honor the extraordinary contributions of Dr. Suzanne Brainard to UW WiSE by making a gift to the Suzanne G. Brainard Scholarship for Diversity in STEM today.
+Honor the extraordinary contributions of Dr. Suzanne Brainard to UW WiSE by making a gift to the Suzanne G. Brainard Endowed Fund for Diversity in STEM today.

 About Suzanne Brainard

 Suzanne Brainard developed a love of science and math at an early age and set her sights on becoming a physician.
 But as she pursued her degree, she faced many obstacles including discrimination and a lack of female mentors in the field.
 Because of her experience, Dr. Brainard devoted her career to helping women succeed in science, technology, engineering, and math (STEM).